 - a.
 The Local Area Liaison Officer (LALO) attends the Daily Tasking Meetings within Renfrewshire Safety Hub on a daily basis and provides statistics of incidents within the Local Authority Area to ensure partners are aware of all fire related activity.
 This forum continues to deliver on achieving joint positive initiatives and outcomes. - b.
-In support of partnership working the Community Action Team have engaged with a number of key partners to promote Fire Safety within the home and the wider unintentional harm agenda. - c.
-The Community Action Team have conducted 2 'firesetter' intervention events speaking with young people who have a fascination with fire. - d.
-The Community Action Team conducted a number of information/awareness events to support the work of the SFRS Winter Thematic Action Plan. - e.
-A total of 305 Home Fire Safety Visits (HFSV) was carried out by in Renfrewshire during the reporting period.
-These HFSVs are carried out by our operational personnel and
+In support of partnership working the Community Action Team (CAT) have engaged with a number of key partners to promote Fire Safety within the home and have been closely working with the Local Authority post Grenfell to provide reassurance visits to residents within High rise buildings. - c.
+The CAT conducted a number of information/awareness events to support the work of the SFRS Autumn Thematic Action Plan including talks on deliberate fires. - d.
+A total of 397 Home Fire Safety Visits (HFSV) was carried out in Renfrewshire during the reporting period.
+These HFSVs are carried out by our operational personnel and CAT officers who will conduct these visits jointly with partner agencies where deemed appropriate.

-Community Action Team officers who will conduct these visits jointly with partner agencies where deemed appropriate.
+e.
 Of these HFSVs:

 - i.
-22 of these HFSV were as a result of high risk referrals from Renfrewshire Community Planning partners to SFRS. - ii.
-88 were as a result of Post Domestic Incident Responses (PDIR).
+165 were as a result of high risk referrals from Renfrewshire Community Planning partners to SFRS. - ii.
+183 were as a result of Post Domestic Incident Responses (PDIR).
 The SFRS conducts a PDIR at all domestic dwelling incidents (includes fire alarm actuations and special services).
 This involves positive engagement with the occupier(s) of the affected property and neighbouring properties by SFRS personnel.
 Fire safety advice and support are provided; where required SFRS provide and fit 10 year battery powered smoke detectors.